Trump-associated firm helped send unmarked texts urging vote protests in Philadelphia

 Payments to Opn Sesame do not appear in the Trump campaign’s filings with the Federal Election Commission.
 But a complaint filed this summer by the Campaign Legal Center, an ethics watchdog group, alleged that Trump’s team was using conduits set up and run by Brad Parscale, the former campaign manager, to pay subcontractors.
 Among those subcontractors, according to the complaint, is Opn Sesame.

 The company offers a peer-to-peer texting platform, which arms GOP campaign volunteers with the tools to send text messages to supporters.
 It has few other publicly disclosed clients beyond the RNC.
-The party reported payments of roughly $4 million to Opn Sesame this over the course of the 2020 election, mainly for “list acquisition,” according to data compiled by the Center for Responsive Politics.
+The party reported payments of roughly $4 million to Opn Sesame over the course of the 2020 election, mainly for “list acquisition,” according to data compiled by the Center for Responsive Politics.

 The texts to Philadelphia numbers only instructed people to show up at the site where ballot tabulation was occurring.
 By baselessly raising the specter of electoral theft, however, they fit a pattern of messaging by the president, his children, top campaign aides and their allies in right-wing media.
 The rallying cry they settled on was #stopthesteal, which they pushed on Twitter, Facebook and other social media in an effort to spark nationwide street protests over counts that showed Trump trailing Biden.